hummingbird-me/kitsu-web/README.md

 npm run codegen
 ```

-If you change a `.gql` file or add a new translation key, you will need to run `npm run codegen` to
+If you add a new translation key or need schema changes from the API, you will need to run `npm run
-have them work properly.
-The GraphQL Codegen will generate typescript files for every query and the
+codegen` to have them work properly.
+The GraphQL Codegen will download the schema and the Intl
-Intl Codegen will extract all the translation keys from your components.
+Codegen will extract all the translation keys from your components.

 #### Running Storybook